-I am a research staff member at the IBM T.J.
+I am a Research Staff Member at the Department of Distributed Cognitive Systems, IBM T.J.
 Watson Research Center, Yorktown Heights, NY.
-I work on cognitive education projects specializing in personalized learning, knowledge induction, multi-modal conversational systems, recommendation, and visualization.
-I had worked as a Watson data scientist at Watson Life Group for Chef Watson.
+I work on serveral projects on distributed AI and edge computing, distributed topic modeling, acoustics AI.
+My past projects are: cognitive education specializing in personalized learning, knowledge induction, multi-modal conversational systems, recommendation, and visualization; AI supported creativity for recipe generation -- Chef Watson.
 I received my Ph.D. in information science from University of Pittsburgh and worked as a postdoctoral NSF-CRA Computing Innovation Fellow at the Human-Computer Interaction Lab (HCIL), University of Maryland at College Park.
-My research interests are: intelligent user interfaces including visualization and interpretability of machine learning models, user modeling, personalization, information retrieval, and recommender systems.

 I have participated in several projects on user behavior visualization and recommendation, open user profile for news recommendation, adaptive visualization for recommender/information retrieval systems, adaptive visualization for educational resources, knowledge structure visualization, and temporal network visualization.

 Transparent and user-controllerable news recommender model (Open user profiles)

 Adaptive visualization for personalized learning -- Visually explain the rational for recommendation and search

 Network evolution -- explore and analyze temporal network changes